drdk/events-applicant-assignment-frontend/README.md

 2. **Front-End Technologies**:

    - Use HTML, CSS, and JavaScript.
-   - You may use a front-end framework/library such as React, Vue.js, Angular, or similar if preferred.
+   - You may use a front-end framework/library such as React or similar if preferred.

 3. **Visual Representation**: